 - They have three or four different substituents.

-- Exchange of two groups produces new stereoisomers.
+- The exchange of two groups produces new stereoisomers.

 - They have different configurations.